enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/functions-are-powerful.md

 ---
 ## Content

-Functions are on the most powerful tools that a programmer can use.
+Functions are one of the most powerful tools that a programmer can use.

 Imagine we're coding a robot chef 🤖.
 There might be 50 different scenarios where it needs to turn on the oven!

-Making a function for turning on the oven can make our life much easier for a number of reasons:
+Making a function for turning on the oven can make our life much easier for several reasons:

 - **Reusability**
   Instead of rewriting all the oven instructions 50 times, we can write one function and just call that function whenever we need